 - Garda DOP: Fruity with hints of herbs, taste fine almond tones, it can be enjoyed with rice timbales, the fried zucchini flowers and grilled meats.
 It’s great after a boat trip on the lake.

 - Terra di Bari DOP: Strong taste, bitter and spicy in the end.
 An oil that is combined with raw and cooked vegetables and the orecchiette with turnip tops.
 Try it with a slice of bread of Altamura, just seared on the grill during a bonfire on the beach and with sea urchins.

-- Toscano IGP: It tastes like the Chianti, but it differs in texture and appearance that make the oil more dense.
+- Toscano IGP: It tastes like the Chianti, but it differs in texture and appearance that makes the oil denser.
 Excellent with cold cuts with rocket and a steak to be enjoyed on the terrace, with a view that is lost among the hills.

 - Sardinia DOP: Fruity, soft on the palate with floral tones and closing.
 This oil is served with fish dishes, steamed or grilled shellfish.
 Ideal for a sailboat lunch or a romantic waterfront dinner.

-Producing oil, a tradition that last a year
+Producing oil, a tradition that lasts a year

 But who is behind this map of taste?
-How long does it take toproduce green gold?
-Making good oil is a job that lasts 365 days a year: the grower cultivates olive trees to prepare healthy olives destined to final production, during the autumn the miller extracts the juice and oleologo – the oil maker – creates the blend, identifying the right combinations to optimize the flavors.
+How long does it take to produce green gold?
+Making good oil is a job that lasts 365 days a year: the grower cultivates olive trees to prepare healthy olives destined to final production, during the autumn the miller extracts the juice and “oleologo” – the oil maker – creates the blend, identifying the right combinations to optimize the flavours.

-If you want to try different combinations, with daring mix of flavors or experiment while cooking, there are workshops to attend in order to become oil tasters, as real sommelier!
+If you want to try different combinations, with a daring mix of flavours or experiment while cooking, there are workshops to attend in order to become oil tasters, as real sommelier!